JD-accounts/oxygenna/docs/src/templates/pages/getting-started/source.md

 ---
-  title: Setup
+  title: Source files
-  subtitle: How to get started setting up the build
+  subtitle: How to get started setting up the build found in the source folder
   layout: docs.hbs
   section: getting-started
 ---